Table of Contents

 The denial of SEO

-This takes us to another mistake that many bloggers commit.
-They completely ignore the SEO techniques.
-This may work if you’re a celebrity and have a lot of following on social media.
+This may work if you’re a celebrity and have a lot of followers on social media.
 In that case, your article will be famous anyways.

 Moral: Don’t live in a denial mode, do the SEO!

 The lazy lizard: Not posting content on the blog

 This is a problem closely associated with procrastination and laziness in general.

 Writing is a complicated process that needs attention, the right frame of mind, and a creative spirit.

 But, this does not mean that these things come once in a blue moon.
 They are usually present if you’re otherwise alright.

 Writer’s block is a real thing, but laziness can also be a reason why you’re not posting on your blog.